FAQs

 Open Banking gives you the ability to share your banking data with third parties like BillWill that are accredited by the ACCC.
 It was introduced after the Australian Government passed legislation, called the Consumer Data Right (CDR) that gives you control over your own data even if that data is held by another entity (such as a bank or utility company).

 Yes, there is no safer way to share your financial data.
 Open Banking is subject to the strictest data safety and privacy policies in Australia.
 BillWill and other companies involved in the process of delivering BillWill’s Open Banking service are accredited by the Australian Competition and Consumer Commission and complete extensive ongoing compliance to the Consumer Data Right Rules.
-More information Open Banking regulation can be found on the government’s: https://www.cdr.gov.au/about.
+More information Open Banking regulation can be found on the government’s CDR website.

 The CDR is an opt-in system.
 BillWill can only collect your data while you have provided an up-to-date consent for each data type.
 Open Banking consents with BillWill need to be updated every 12 months.
 BillWill asks for consent to collect, use and disclose your Open Banking data.
 BillWill only discloses your data to a specialised and regulated Outsourced Service Provider for the purposes of creating and maintaining data safety and enrichment processes.